DevMountain/react-5-mini/README.md

 }
 export default connect( mapStateToProps )( App );
 ```
+___
 </details>

 Now that we're all wired up, we just need to make sure everything is working!
 Do this by `console.log`ing `this.props.test` at the top of `App`'s `render` method.
 You should see an output of `true`.
+Whew, that was a lot of setup!
+Luckily we only have to do most of this once per application.
 <details>
 <summary>**Code Solution**</summary>